Hancock resigned as health secretary after colleagues failed to back him - ExBulletin

 Matt Hancock has said he resigned as health secretary after his colleagues failed to defend him publicly following the revelation that he was having an affair with an aide.

-In the latest extract from his diary, serialized by The Mail+, Mr Hancock said Boris Johnson assured him he could go on even though he and Gina Coladangelo were pictured kissing in his office in violation of its own social distancing guidelines.
+In the latest extract from his diary, serialized by The Mail+, Mr Hancock said Boris Johnson assured him he could continue even though he and Gina Coladangelo were pictured kissing in his office in violation of its own social distancing guidelines.

 But after the story broke in The Sun last year, he said he had found himself increasingly isolated politically and had no choice but to quit.